Feminism in the Netherlands

-Feminism in the Netherlands began as part of the first-wave feminism movement during the 19th century.
+In the Netherlands, feminism began as part of the first-wave feminism movement during the 19th century.
 Later, the struggles of second-wave feminism in the Netherlands mirrored developments in the women's rights movement in other Western countries.
 Women in the Netherlands still have an open discussion about how to improve remaining imbalances and injustices they face as women.

 History

 Renaissance and Enlightenment

 The Republic of the Seven United Provinces, known as the Netherlands, was created through the Dutch War of Independence, which began in 1568 and ended with the Treaty of Westphalia.
 Women had a limited number of rights, including the right to enter contracts and the right to control their own dowries.
 Though they were still legally subordinate to men, widows such as Volcxken Diericx, an Antwerp publisher, and Aletta Hannemans, a Haarlem brewer, were allowed to continue their husband's business.
 Girls had no right to an education, and before widowhood, women were not allowed to own property or to participate in government.